ambersariya/katas/stock-portfolio/README.md

 # Stock Portfolio

-Implement the following user story using Outside-In TDD starting from an a test.
+Implement the following user story using Outside-In TDD starting from an acceptance test.

 ## Portfolio user story